 Jim: A fresh challenge.

-Rhonda: But, you know, here comes this Steve Stoppe, hottie with a body.
-And these girls are like, “Oh.”
-And so he just thinks it’s a very friendly church.
+Rhonda: But, you know, here comes this Steve Stoppe, hottie with a body, and these girls are like, “Ah.”
+And so, he just thinks it’s a very friendly church.

-Jim: That makes your heart just go pitter-patter.
+Jim: Oh, yeah.
+That makes your heart just go pitter-patter.

 Rhonda: I know.
 In fact, there’s a video on my website of us telling our love story.
 He talks more about his 1969 Mach 1 than he does about me.

-Rhonda: But that’s OK.
-I learned to drive in that car.
+Rhonda: (laughing) But it’s okay (laughs).
+I learned to drive in that car (laughs).

-Rhonda: No, because I love it as much (laughter).
+Rhonda: No, ’cause I loved it as much.